 Tech has taken over our lives.
 Where would we be without our phone which is also our entertainment system, camera, calendar, contacts, remote control, social center, and (sometimes)…phone?
-Everything we need is now in the palm of our hand.
-Even though fitness apps have been around pretty much since smartphones became a “thing,” medical and diagnostic apps are slowly advancing on the smartphone horizon.
-Right now you can do everything from receive yoga moves to do throughout your day, track your steps or your run, get meal plans and count calories/fat/carbs/etc, but what if you could analyze your heart’s rhythm, check your blood glucose levels, receive alerts when you are dehydrated, or monitor for signs of Parkinson’s or stroke?
+Everything we need is now in the palm of our hand, including monitoring our health.
+While fitness apps have been prevalent for years, allowing you to receive yoga moves to do throughout your day, track your steps or your run, get meal plans and count calories/fat/carbs/etc, now technology and software have advanced to allow for analyzing your heart’s rhythm, checking blood glucose levels, receiving alerts when you are dehydrated, even calling 911 for you if you take a fall.

-A company called AliveCor has gotten FDA clearance on a product which uses a small device with two finger pads to take an ECG and transmit it to your screen and they are awaiting approval on a watch band which can do the same thing.
-And Apple Watch’s heart rate sensor, when paired with an artificial intelligence-based algorithm, can detect a serious and often symptomless heart arrhythmia, atrial fibrillation (AF or aFib) an astounding 97% of the time.
-While it’s not diagnostic since arrhythmia can often be caused by a number of factors, it is a tool which can be used to open dialogue with someone’s doctor and potentially save someone’s life.
+If you are looking for a more comprehensive heart monitor, Apple Watch’s heart rate sensor, when paired with an artificial intelligence-based algorithm, can detect a serious and often symptomless heart arrhythmia, atrial fibrillation (AF or aFib) an astounding 97% of the time.
+While it’s not diagnostic since arrhythmia can often be caused by a number of factors, it is a tool which can be used to open dialogue with your doctor to determine if treatment is needed.

 One of the leading correlated conditions linked to heart disease is diabetes, and unfortunately, it is becoming a bigger and bigger epidemic in the US.
-Dexcom has developed an FDA-cleared system which uses a transmitter you self-insert just under the skin to monitor glucose levels continuously and alert you via your smartphone or smartwatch to highs and lows.
+For diabetics, having accurate blood glucose readings is crucial.
+There are now several options available which integrate continuous monitoring on your cell phone.
+Dexcom and Medtronic have developed DA-cleared systems which use a transmitter you self-insert just under the skin to monitor glucose levels continuously and alert you via your smartphone or smartwatch to highs and lows.
 This means fewer finger sticks for diabetics.
-There’s even a more traditional glucose meter which attaches to your phone directly from a company called Dario.
-Their app is also a total diabetes management plan helping you plan and track foods and exercise.

 So what could the future hold for heart patients to help them take control of their own health management?
 Seeing your own ECG is only as good as the interpretation of the results.
-And the simple fitness trackers available now are only as valuable as the data they provide.
+Simple fitness trackers do not offer much in the way of diagnostics, but when you have a device which is continuously monitoring your heartbeat, along with sending you alerts to contact your doctor when it detects a serious problem, the usefulness of such devices becomes increasingly clear.
 When it comes to those at risk for sudden cardiac arrest, there are actually defibrillation vests which can administer a shock just like an AED in the event of loss of consciousness and heart rhythm, but they are only available by prescription and are exceptionally expensive; therefore not practical for everyday use by everyone – remember SCA can happen to anyone at any time regardless of age, ethnicity, gender, or apparent health status.
 Let’s look at some tech already developed but with an eye toward possibilities:

 - On the market today you can find form-fitting shirts, tank tops, and bras with sensors placed in roughly the same configuration as ECG electrodes which monitor everything from breathing to sleep patterns, heart rate, workout statistics, and even full ECGs.
 But what if these smart clothing items could detect abnormalities and send an alarm to your phone to warn you, or send an emergency response call to 911 for catastrophic events, or even administer a shock between two of the electrodes or sensors if one was determined to be needed?
-Not too far fetched when you consider the possible addition of a larger battery held within your phone’s case like the one used in this Kickstarter device.
 Imagine if the runners who have gone into cardiac arrest and died during marathons had been wearing something like that?